 Keeping you comfortable before, during and after treatment.
 If you are afraid of the dentist, you are not alone.
 Dental phobias are quite common, but avoiding the dentist altogether is not the answer.
-If fear of discomfort has been standing between you and needed dental work, the dentists at Verma Cosmetic & Family Dentistry are ready to put your fears to rest.
+If fear of discomfort has been standing between you and needed dental work, Dr. Verma is ready to put your fears to rest.

 Dental sedation eases the symptoms of dental anxiety or dental phobia.
 There are varying degrees of dental sedation, depending on the extent of your fear – you and your dentist can evaluate your concerns to determine which method is best for you.

 Nitrous Oxide sedation, also known as “laughing gas” is commonly used to make treatment more comfortable.
 This sedation is inhaled through a mask and induces a state of complete relaxation.
 Local anesthetic will also used to keep you pain-free.

 Oral medication can be taken the night before a dentistry procedure or 30 minutes to an hour prior to procedure, depending on the severity of the anxiety.
 Local anesthetic will be administered for pain.

 Don’t let fear put your oral health in jeopardy.
 Call our office to learn more about sedation dentistry.
 Find out how we at Verma Dental can help you discover a pain-free solution to a beautiful, healthy smile.